PEAT 1: the qualification you'll need to practise law in Scotland

 How can I fund my DPLP law course?

-Course fees vary so students should check with individual institutions for exact costs, but UK and European students will be paying between £6,700 and £7,700 for course fees in 2017/18.
-Costs for materials (from £250 upwards) are sometimes in addition to this fee.
+Course fees vary so students should check with individual institutions for exact costs, but UK and European students will be paying between £6,830 and £8,140 for course fees in 2018/19.
+Costs for materials (from £285 upwards) are sometimes in addition to this fee.
 Students tend to make up the shortfall through a variety of means, including career development loans, part-time work, family contributions and savings.
-Grants and trusts can sometimes be available, eg the Clark Foundation for Legal Education; students are encouraged to check the Law Society of Scotland website for more information on grants and the route to qualification at www.lawscot.org.uk/ education-and-careers.
+Grants and trusts can sometimes be available, eg the Clark Foundation for Legal Education; students are encouraged to check the Law Society of Scotland website for more information on grants and the route to qualification at www.lawscot.org.uk/qualifying-and-careers.

 What graduate job will I do post-diploma?

-The Law Society publishes traineeship statistics each year to provide an indication of the employment market for those embarking on the path to PEAT 1 and 2.
+The Law Society publishes traineeship statistics each year to provide an indication of the employment market for those embarking on the path to the DPLP and traineeship.
 There has been a cautious optimism in many parts of the legal profession since 2011 generally with traineeship numbers steadily increasing, but students without traineeships at the start of the DPLP need to be aware that they remain in a competitive market.

 What are my chances of getting a traineeship

-While the number of traineeships registered over the past several years has been steadily rising, the number of students undertaking the DPLP has spiked, which has kept competition high.
+While the number of traineeships registered over the past several years has been steady, the number of students undertaking the DPLP has spiked at times, which has kept competition high.
 Universities have opened up more places for the DPLP, but opportunities with employers have not risen at the same rate.
-In the practice year 2015/16 when 549 traineeships were registered, 691 students commenced the DPLP.
-Our statistics show that as a five-year average, 80 per cent of DPLP graduates will go on to secure a traineeship.
+In the practice year 2016/17 when 543 traineeships were registered, 675 students commenced the DPLP.
+Our statistics show that as a five-year average, 85 per cent of DPLP graduates will go on to secure a traineeship.

 Beyond the traineeship, the numbers subsequently employed as solicitors have been relatively positive with 90 per cent of trainees from the last practice year employed as solicitors six months after admission.